geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 #### Publish the layer

 GeoServer should recognize the `QuickStart` feature type, and should present that as a layer that could be published.
-Click on the "Public" link.
+Click on the "Publish" link.

 You will be taken to the Edit Layer screen.
 Two of the tabs need to be updated:  Data and Dimensions.